CurtisGreen/dallas-area-transit-alliance/_posts/dart-cuts.md

 The cities had reached out for a study, NCTCOG started working on it, and in the meantime, the cities do exactly the opposite of the current recommendations.
 Why ask for help in the first place?

-In spite of this firm letter, the cities continue with the cuts.
+In spite of this firm letter, the cities continue supporting the cuts.

 ## Rowlett
 July 2nd - Rowlett's city council put forward a resolution with identical wording to Plano's.
 Plano's presenter sounded like a politician, talking about going to the Texas legislature, including only facts that support their narrative, and using careful wording to imply certain things without actually saying them.
 On the other hand, Rowlett's presentation was a bit rougher.
 It included numerous errors, perplexing assumptions, and projections based off of those previous errors that gave an even more egregious result.
 But without the relevant background knowledge, the council voted unanimously in support of it anyways.